zammad/zammad-org/src/sr/reference/glossary.md

   a strong community.
 You can integrate it with Zammad - this way, a ticket is created every time you receive an email in Monit.

-Navigation Tab : One element of the primary navigation like **Overviews** or **Knowledge Base**.
+Navigation tab : One element of the primary navigation like **Overviews** or **Knowledge Base**.

 Nagios